-Once you’ve learned the basic indicators in cryptocurrency it’s time to move on to some more advanced options.
-While the basics are great, being able to add even more indicators to your trading tool belt can help you to identify even more opportunities to make profits.
+Once you’ve learned basic indicators in cryptocurrency, it’s time to move on to some more advanced options.
+While the basics are great, being able to add even more indicators to your trading tool belt can help you to identify even more opportunities to make profit.

 Use indicators on 25+ exchanges

 Now you can use all trading indicators on 25+ crypto exchanges with one single Bitsgap account.
 No need to switch between the tabs, save time and trade with comfort!

 This type of indicator is used to show momentum in a cryptocurrency coin or token price.
 It does this by comparing the most recent closing price to the previous high/low range for the asset.

 It works a bit different than other indicators do though.
 It doesn’t really follow the price of the asset or even its trading volume like other indicators.
 Stochastic indicators follow the speed of these price changes or the momentum instead.

 It gives it a very unique advantage when it comes to using it for cryptocurrency trading.
 By using this kind of indicator you can actually see which way the momentum is going before the price change occurs.
 A Stochastic indicator can lead the charge so to speak, and you can use it to make predictions that could save a potentially bad trade from disaster or put you in a great position if you can do so quickly.

 Much like the RSI indicator, you can actually use STOCH as a way to see if the market is overbought or oversold on specific crypto assets.
 Just in a different way.
 When the value of the STOCH is over 80, then the coin or token you’re looking at is overbought.
 That means that you should be careful because the price will very likely correct and you could stand to lose a significant sum of money if you buy now.

 Conversely, if you see the STOCH indicates it below 20, then it’s likely that the coin or token is oversold.
 In this case, you might actually want to buy more of whatever asset this is because you could find a great profit making opportunity.